 The condition feature brings granularity to a journey.
 It lets you add filter conditions between trigger and action or action and action so that the data you receive is a fine-tuned output.
 Specify a condition between actions, and a journey executes only when a condition gets satisfied.
 Gupshup integration platform supports five condition features:

 API Management allows you to create API collections and endpoints.
 Using the collection and endpoints, you can create API calls that execute callable journeys in the backend with just one click.

 Databases help to store self-created rows and columns with custom data filled as per business requirements.
 These rows and columns are stored in a collection.
 A collection is referred to as a cross-reference table that allows you to look up (search) for the most frequently used data in a journey.

 Constants are user-defined parameters that are accessible for all the journeys account-wide.
 These are JSON-like name-value pairs that are customizable as per the users' choice eliminating the manual efforts to specify the same input again and again.

 Working in collaboration with other team members not only helps to achieve targets in time but also helps to solve issues effectively.
 With the help of the Team feature, users can invite their colleagues, partners, and customers to collaborate to build journeys by assigning roles as per the business requirements.

-Comments helps you associate short keynotes, hints, labels, priorities, etc, to a trigger or action(s) of a journey.
-This feature is most helpful for long journeys where IF...Else block, Try-Catch blocks, and actions configured within are complex to understand.
-In such cases, referring to the comments give immediate mind clicks about the working of each action block configured.
+Comments help you associate short keynotes, hints, labels, priorities, etc., to a trigger or action(s) of a journey.
+This feature is most helpful for long journeys where IF...Else blocks, Try-Catch blocks, and actions configured within are complex to understand.
+In such cases, referring to the comments gives immediate mind clicks about the working of each action block configured.